-Neurological disorders are diseases of the central and peripheral nervous system.
+Neurological disorders are diseases of the central and peripheral nervous systems.
 In alternative words, the brain, spinal cord, cranial nerves, peripheral nerves, nerve roots, autonomic nervous system, neuromuscular junction, and muscles.
-These disorders embody epilepsy, Alzheimer's sickness, and alternative dementias, vessel diseases also as stroke, migraine, and alternative headache disorders, multiple sclerosis, Parkinson's illness, neuroinfections, brain tumours, traumatic disorders of the systema nervosum due to head trauma, and neurological disorders as a results of malnutrition.
+These disorders embody epilepsy, Alzheimer's sickness, and alternative dementias, vessel diseases also as stroke, migraine, and alternative headache disorders, multiple sclerosis, Parkinson's illness, neuro infections, brain tumours, traumatic disorders of the systema nervosum due to head trauma, and neurological disorders as a result of malnutrition.
 Neuroplasticity is that the brain's ability to reorganize itself by forming new neural connections throughout life.
-Neuroplasticity permits the neurons within the brain to catch up on injury and illness and to manage their activities in response to new situations or to changes in their environment.
+Neuroplasticity permits the neurons within the brain to catch up on injury and illness and to manage their activities in response to new situations or changes in their environment.